Replacing Missing Teeth

 - If you are unhappy with your denture

 Below is a list of options for tooth replacement.
 In most of these options you would be working with your general dentist who would provide you with most of these fixtures (dentures, bridge, flipper).
 An oral surgeon specializes in the extraction of teeth or the placement of implants.
-This simply shows options for tooth replacement, and highlights the benefits of implants over all options.
+This simply shows options for tooth replacement, and highlights the benefits of implants.

 A fixed bridge is a connected set of replacement teeth.
 For support, it is cemented into position on top of the teeth adjacent to the empty space.
 The protective outer layer of these teeth is usually removed or ground down prior to attaching the bridge.
 This would be done by your general dentist.
 Your dentist may referrer you to our office if a tooth needs to be extracted in order to place a bridge.